 - 1. any late domestic ballots (from non-military and from any military voters who submitted an ABBM) that bear a cancellation mark or receipt mark indicating they were placed for delivery by mail or common or contract carrier not later than 7:00 p.m. on election day, December 14, 2024, and were received not later than 5:00 p.m. on the first business day after election day, on Monday, December 16, 2024.
 (Secs.
 86.007(a), 87.125(a)). - 2. any late ballots that were submitted from outside the United States by voters who applied for the ballot using an ABBM or by non-military voters who applied for the ballot using an FPCA, and which were received by the 5th day after election day, Thursday, December 19, 2024.
 (Secs.
-86.007(d), 87.125(a)). - 3. any ballots received by the 6th day after election day, Friday, December 20, 2024, from voters who are members of the armed forces of the United States, or the spouse or a dependent of a member of the armed forces, members of the merchant marines of the United States, or the spouse or a dependent of a member of the Texas National Guard, or the spouse or a dependent of a member of the Texas National Guard, a member of the National Guard of another state, or the spouse or a dependent of a member of the Reserves, or the spouse or a dependent of a member of the Reserves, and who applied for a ballot using an FPCA.
+86.007(d), 87.125(a)). - 3. any ballots received by the 6th day after election day, Friday, December 20, 2024, from voters who are members of the armed forces of the United States, or the spouse or a dependent of a member of the armed forces, members of the merchant marines of the United States, or the spouse or a dependent of a member of the merchant marine, members of the Texas National Guard, or the spouse or a dependent of a member of the Texas National Guard, a member of the National Guard of another state, or the spouse or a dependent of a member of the National Guard of another state, or members of the Reserves, or the spouse or a dependent of a member of the Reserves, and who applied for a ballot using an FPCA.
 (Secs.
 101.057, 87.125(a)).